adiparab14/Gurukul/Readme.md

 - The project is developed using Java and Selenium Automation Framework.
 TestNG is used as the testing framework.
 Based on TestNG groups a specific set of test cases can be excuted.
 - Page Object Model (POM) design pattern is used to separate the WebElements, Page Methods and the Test execution.
+- Log4j is used for logging and execution logs are present in the file test.log
 - Some test cases are created as independent and some are dependent on each other.
 This has been done deiberately as an example.
 - [WebDriverManager](https://github.com/bonigarcia/webdrivermanager) is used to manage binaries for driver files for browsers using maven.
 This reduces the hassle to download individual browser binaries.